Universal WAF Bypass for finding and exploiting SQL injections

 Hello world!

-The intention of this blog is to contribute with new original research..
+The intention of this blog is to contribute with new research.

 If you want to share something as well, send an abstract to ruben@nzt-48.org and I'll give you a guest account so you can post your own work as well.